Float and TIFF Visualizer for Visual Studio Code

 Features

-Interactive Pixel Inspection: Hover over any pixel to see its exact value in the status bar.
+- Interactive Pixel Values: Hover over any pixel to see its exact value in the status bar.
 For multi-channel images, all channel values are displayed.

-Add images to collection: For fast skipping through images and easier comparison.
-Use wildcards to load multiple at once.
+- Image Collections and Comparison: Add images to a collection for fast navigation and easier comparison.
+Use wildcards to load multiple images at once.

 Float Image Visualization Options: